 The Govt. of India had issued the Taxation Laws (Amendment) Act 2019 which provides Domestic Companies an option to pay corporate tax at reduced rates from April 1, 2019 subject to certain conditions.
-The group intends to opt for lower tax regime.
-No tax provision has been made for the year in view of brought forward losses.
+The group has opted for lower tax regime; accordingly provision for Income Tax has been made.
 The group has recognised consequential impact by reversing deferred tax assets.